 How I Deal with Feeling Like a Fraud

-It seems to come naturally to me, to be a part of my human design.
-This self-awareness has helped me see that feeling like a fraud doesn’t make it so.
+Meditation has helped increase my self-awareness.
+It has helped me see that feeling like a fraud doesn’t make it so.

 It’s a pattern within me.
 Something I’ve learned.
 A strategy.
 And since it’s a pattern, it can be disrupted.

 Here are a few steps that I find helpful: